-NOTE: If the instrument cluster is equipped with the optional Electronic Vehicle Information Center (EVIC), then all warnings including "Low Tire," "Door Ajar" and "Trunk Ajar" will only display in the EVIC.
-(Refer to "Electronic Vehicle Information Center (EVIC)" in this section for specific messages).
+NOTE: If the instrument cluster is equipped with the optional Electronic Vehicle Information Center (EVIC), then warnings such as "Low Tire," "Door Ajar" and "Trunk Ajar" will display in the EVIC.
+(Refer to "Electronic Vehicle Information Center (EVIC)" for specific messages).